Home > Footwear

 Too much cushioning, however, can lead to a loss of power and responsiveness, especially during weightlifting.
 Most CrossFit shoes strike a balance between cushion and support, with most leaning towards the support side.

 Heel drop refers to how high the heel is off the ground versus how high the toe is.
-For CrossFit, 4 to 7 millimeters seems to be the sweet spot.
+For CrossFit, 4 to 7 mm seems to be the sweet spot.
 It strikes the perfect balance between cushioning on runs and balance on lifts.

 Sticky tread and a good fit are just as important as straight arms to get those sleds moving; (photo/Miya Tsudome)